Yemen forces kill three Qaeda leaders in bomb factory raid

 On Saturday, a suicide bomber killed himself and a bystander in south Yemen in an attempt to assassinate a government official who had targeted al Qaeda militants.

-Reporting by Mohammed Ghobari in Sanaa; additional reporting by Dhuyazen Mukhashaf in Aden; Writing by Rania El Gamal; Editing by Mark Heinrich
+Reporting by Mohammed Ghobari in Sanaa; additional reporting by Dhuyazen Mukhashaf in Aden; Writing by Rania El Gamal; Editing by Robin Pomeroy